Exhibitions on Display

-What has a water-stained 700 year old manuscript in medieval Latin got to do with you?
+What has a water-stained centuries-old manuscript in medieval Latin got to do with you?
 Trial by jury, rule by law, representative democracy, no taxation without representation and an end to the absolute power of kings.
 Big ideas have flowed from one small page.

 The Magna Carta is now in a new interpretive display with a touchscreen of the full English translation.
 Come and see a document that has changed the world.

-The Parliament makes laws for the ‘peace, order, and good government’ of Australia.
-From the landmark Mabo legislation, gun control measures introduced in the wake of the Port Arthur shootings to legislation enabling financial assistance to disaster-affected regions, the Parliament makes laws in response to national events, issues and needs.
-How are these laws made and how can the community’s voice be heard?
-This exhibition documents the important law-making work of the Australian Parliament.
+From the management of water resources in the Murray-Darling Basin to the National Disability Insurance Scheme, the Parliament makes laws in response to national events, issues and needs.
+How are these laws made and how can the community's voice be heard?
+This exhibition, currently on display in Parliament House, documents the important law-making work of the Australian Parliament.

 Meet your senators and members